-I charge five percent of the selling price on buildings priced from $750,000 up $3,000,000.
+We charge five percent of the selling price on buildings priced from $750,000 up $3,000,000.
 This is split 50/50 with the agent that represents the buyer.
 On some listings above this range the commission may be less.
-On listings below $750,000 the commission is generally 6%.How long is the listing period?
+On listings below $750,000 or with complications, the commission is generally 6%.How long is the listing period?

-Because so few agents specialize in apartment sales, I find myself locating the buyer for my listings more often than in residential sales.
-My marketing efforts are extensive, and often locate the best buyer.
-Historically I represent the buyer in one out of every six of my listing sold.
-In cases where my Seller does not want me to also represent the Buyer, I am happy to refer all of the leads I generate to other agents.Do you discount your commission if you represent both the seller and the buyer?
+Because so few agents specialize in apartment sales, we find ourselves locating the buyer for our listings more often than in residential sales.
+Our marketing efforts are extensive, and often locate the best buyer.
+Historically we represent the buyer in one out of every six of our listings sold.
+In cases where my Seller does not want us to also represent the Buyer, we am happy to refer all of the leads we generate to other agents.Do you discount your commission if you represent both the seller and the buyer?

-No. Offering a discount on this basis requires that I disclose this in advance to all other agents; that buyers might have an advantage dealing directly with me.
-The great majority of the buyers come from these other agents.
-I do not want to do anything to discourage their activity.
-Besides, if I find the buyer, you as the seller are getting what you wanted, and I are getting paid appropriately.Do you also sell houses or commercial properties?
+No. Offering a discount on this basis requires that we disclose in advance to all other agents that buyers might have an advantage dealing directly with us.
+The great majority of the buyers come from these other agents and we do not want to do anything to discourage their activity.
+If we also find the buyer, you as the seller are getting top dollar, and we am getting paid appropriately.Do you also sell houses or commercial properties?

 Most have heard that more sales happen in the Spring, so they assume this is the best time.
 While more sales happen in spring, there are also more properties on the market.
 While more buyers are attracted to this added inventory, there is also more competition for your property.
 There are only two slow months in real estate - January and August.Why do you work for a "residential" brokerage instead of a "commercial" firm?

-Yes and no. I personally direct all loans on properties over four units.
-On 2-4 unit properties, a better rate sometime can be obtained through a mortgage broker.Will you take a listing higher than you think it is worth?
+Yes and no. We personally direct all loans on properties over four units.
+On 2-4 unit properties, a better rate sometimes can be obtained through a mortgage broker.Will you take a listing higher than you think it is worth?

 With the full knowledge of the seller we may take on such properties.
 There are properties that are not easily appraised.
-I am willing to test the market to a degree.
-If it is not working I will let you know.
+We am willing to test the market to a degree.
+If it is not working we will let you know.
 You are in charge.
-It is my job to give you my best advice.What if my tenant or a friend wants to buy my property?
+It is our job to give you my best advice.What if my tenant or a friend wants to buy my property?

 This happens very often.
 Unfortunately most of these sales do not take place.
-My best advice is to expose your property to the market to make sure your tenant or friend is paying the best price to you.
-If they are, I will represent your interests only, let them represent themselves and I will charge you only a listing half of the commission.
+Our best advice is to expose your property to the market to make sure your tenant or friend is paying the best price to you.
+If they are, we will represent your interests only, let them represent themselves and we will charge you only a listing half of the commission.
 This needs to be discussed in advance.Are all agents REALTORS?

 To be a Realtor, you agree to a strict code of ethics and agree to resolve any dispute between yourself and other agents at the Board of Realtors.
 Not all agents are willing to do this.
-I am proudly a REALTOR.My building needs repairs.
+Michael and Pam are both proudly a REALTOR.My building needs repairs.
 Should I do them before I put it up for sale?

 Many repairs are better left to the buyer.
 There will always be the question of whether the work was done to the standard the buyer might set.
-Better to credit them the money and let them do it themselves.
-However, repairs like painting and improvements that better the street appeal of the property are different.
+It is often better to credit them the money and let them do it themselves.
+Repairs, however like painting and improvements that better the street appeal of the property are different.
 These can be of great benefit to a sale.
-I will work with you to make appropriate suggestions.Should I order a termite or contractor's report before putting my property up for sale?
+We will work with you to make appropriate suggestions.Should I order a termite or contractor's report before putting my property up for sale?

-If I anticipate there are going to be a number of items needing attention, a report in advance is warranted.
-Otherwise I prefer that the buyer obtain their own inspections.
+If we anticipate there are going to be a number of items needing attention, a report in advance is warranted.
+Otherwise we prefer that the buyer obtain their own inspections.
 A full due-diligence inspection by the buyer with their own inspectors is necessary to limit after sale disputes.I'm concerned about my tenant's rights & privacy during a sale.
 What do you do to protect them?

-I have heard story after story of owners who have had uncooperative tenants after the property is listed for sale.
+We have heard story after story of owners who have had uncooperative tenants after the property is listed for sale.
 This can have severe financial impacts on you the seller.
-I establish a relationship with tenants, follow landlord-tenant laws and do my best to keep your tenants happy.
-I work with tenants daily and am qualified to represent both their interests as well as yours.
+We establish a relationship with tenants, follow landlord-tenant laws and do our best to keep your tenants happy.
+We work with tenants daily and are qualified to protect their interests while we represent yours.